 [Richard continues to talk about development in his home city of Oakland which is much more urban but back to the suburbs he continues:]

 … a lot of these suburbs have very cozy places to go, like little pedestrian walkways, and centers, as people are now putting in San Francisco and in a lot of towns, these parklets.
 You give up a couple of parking spaces and you make a nice place on the side where people can enjoy coffee or dinner, and that’s really good.
 That’s headed in the right direction but it’s not much.
 In the suburbs you can have these off-center much higher density things, but you would best, in my opinion, tie that in with removing some of the development on top of creeks and the development next to large community parks and so on so that your expanding the open space bringing back in agriculture which has been covered by cities.
-And cities have covered some of the best agriculture land in the world, especially with sprawl development because that’s where people went in the first place.
+And cities have covered some of the best agricultural lands in the world, especially with sprawl development because that’s where people went in the first place.
 They got good food and good agriculture.
 That’s where they started their cities but when they spread out with their cars they destroyed most of the agriculture land.
-So you can start by finding your centers, building them up, and integrating these structure so that there’s a lot of diversity coordinated so that your looking at the complexity of small areas.
-You know the housing close to the shops, close to the jobs, the offices, close to the water that flows through your area where ever you happen to be if you have a creek, where a water way flows through and so on.
-So there’s all these little steps a long the way.”
+So you can start by finding your centers, building them up, and integrating these structures so that there’s a lot of diversity coordinated so that you’re looking at the complexity of small areas.
+You know the housing close to the shops, close to the jobs, the offices, close to the water that flows through your area where ever you happen to be if you have a creek, where a waterway flows through and so on.
+So there are all these little steps along the way.”